 During high school, I've won two IOI medals.
 Occasionally I still do online competitions and solve programming problems for fun.

-Currently using mostly Web/Azure/Windows.
+Currently using mostly Web/Azure/Windows and Unity3D.
 Also worked with Linux, Android, iOS.

 Business skills I picked up during my 10+ years in top management positions.
 I supervised and managed development and implementation of complete business solutions for some of the largest private companies and institutions in the country.
 I subscribe to principles of agile software development.